Berg0162/simcline/FTMS Enabled/README.md

 See for a reliable and proven solution: [Adafruit Feather nRF52840 Express](https://learn.adafruit.com/introducing-the-adafruit-nrf52840-feather) <br>

 So the question was raised why not use the <b>ESP32</b>, a series of low-cost and low-power System on a Chip (SoC) microcontrollers developed by Espressif that include Wi-Fi and Bluetooth wireless capabilities and dual-core processor?
 See for an introduction: [Random Nerds Tutorials](https://randomnerdtutorials.com/getting-started-with-esp32/).
 Particularly the multiprocessing capabilities of the dual-core processor make the ESP32 a very tempting option in this project!
-To benefit of the same formfactor (-> no change in design of the Simcline 2.0 component box!), I decided to (re)develop the Simcline code with the [Adafruit Feather ESP32 V2](https://learn.adafruit.com/adafruit-esp32-feather-v2) for a second platform.
+To benefit of the same formfactor (-> fit with the Simcline 2.0 component box!), I decided to (re)produce the Simcline code with the [Adafruit Feather ESP32 V2](https://learn.adafruit.com/adafruit-esp32-feather-v2) for an alternative platform: <b>ESP32</b>.
+In week 7 of 2023 the ESP32 code reached a stable level and became publicly available for testing with FTMS-enabled trainer brands.

 # How to start?<br>
 + Install the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and all the libraries on a PC/Mac.